Jerome-Celle/RignonNoel.github.io/workshops/drf/content.md

 ## 2.2 - Views (Class Based View)

-If generics view are too complicated for your needs, you can just use `'APIView'`
+If generic views are too complicated for your needs, you can just use `'APIView'`

 ```python
 from snippets.models import Snippet